NewPages Guide to Literary Magazines

 An independent publisher, Hypertext has been publishing short stories, essays, poetry, and interviews in print and online since 2010.
 We publish established writers next to emerging writers—and unsolicited submissions make up approximately 60% of our publication.
 We now pay writers for their work.

-I-70 Review is an annual literary magazine that publishes short fiction, poetry, and art from new and emerging writers and artists.
-The journal holds constant to work that is surprising and fresh believing original voice is essential in poetry and fiction.
+I-70 Review is an annual literary magazine that publishes short fiction, poetry, and visual black and white art from both emerging and established writers.
+The journal holds constant to work that is surprising and fresh, believing original voice is essential in poetry and fiction..

 IO Literary Journal fiction, nonfiction, poetry, art, photography, screenplays, reviews